mattle24/Underdog_Databases/README.md

 TODO:

 - Bootstrap everything
+    - Skipped:
-    - Skipped make list since I still have to add search by survey responses.
+        > Make list since I still have to add search by survey responses.
+        > Import list since I might change it to use AJAX
     - Done:
         > Index
         > Login